mathiase4/sippyshop/README.md

 - **Issue:** The small icon in the browser tab ( the favicon ) was not showing up.
 - **Solution:** This was as simple spelling error.
 I had linked to favicon.png in my HTML, but the file was actually named Favicon.png(with a capital'F').
 When i fixed the name in the HTML template, it loaded correctly.

+## Security

+- All secret keys and passwords are stored in environment variables, not in the code
+- .env file is in .gitignore and not uploaded to Github
+- Django DEBUG is set to False in production
+- Only allowed hosts can access the site